-Since two out of those three things require text, it doesn’t take much to work out that if your business wants to make a great logo, it better find a great font.
+Since two out of those three things require text, it doesn’t take much to work out that if your business wants to make a great logo, it better find a great logo font.

-Logo fonts come in all shapes and sizes and the one that your business picks can have a huge impact on the way your customers perceive your brand.
+Logo fonts come in all shapes and sizes and the one that your business picks can have a huge impact on the way customers perceive your brand.

-Editor’s note 📝 – The best logo fonts are the ones that speak to the brand identity of the company that the logo represents.
 That’s why it is impossible to judge professional fonts and minimalist fonts with a modern typeface against classic fonts and business fonts with a serif typeface.

 Before we go any further, it is important to know that serif fonts are ones where the letters have small lines coming off the edges as in the example above.
 While a sans serif font does not ( we will see many of those later.)

 The thin and straight serifs set Baltica apart from other members of the serif font family.
 As a result, Baltica’s design looks traditional with a slightly modern edge.